Samuel Eto'o: World Cup 2022 ambassador

+After the Brazil-South Korea match, he was filmed kneeing a man in the face after a confrontation.
+News reporters were unable to identify the man or reason behind the attack, which did not appear to cause any serious injury.

 Personal life

 Eto'o is a native of Nkon, a suburb of Yaoundé.
-He made his first steps in the district of Mvog-Ada, one of the most deprived of the Cameroonian capital.
 He has two brothers who are also footballers: David and Étienne.
 Eto'o has four children: Maelle, Étienne, Siena and Lynn.
 He married his longtime sweetheart Georgette on 6 July 2007.
 Georgette is the mother of Siena and Lynn, who both live with her in Paris.
 On 17 October 2007, he earned his Spanish passport.

 On 9 November 2020, Eto'o was involved in a car accident, when his 4×4 had a head-on collision with a bus.
 It was said that Eto'o was unhurt from the accident.
 The driver of the bus tried to escape the scene before being apprehended and taken to a police station.